 At the conclusion of the plan the disbursement agent will provide a statement of all disbursements made.

-It is estimated that Class VI will receive a dividend of 5% of their duly allowed claims.
+It is estimated that Class VI will receive a dividend of no less 5% of their duly allowed claims except as to individual creditors who decline payments.

 7. General Provisions Relating to Implementation of the Plan.